Techtonica/curriculum/projects/week8GameREADME.md

 - After learning Node, Express, and API concepts (Fetch), you will use them to connect with an external API in the Backend. - We recommend using the [TRIVIA APP](https://opentdb.com/api_config.php) for this project.

 - You will use React to show the game to the user, and you will have to grab all the info for the game (how many questions, correctly answer or incorrectly answer) and send it to the Backend to show if the user won or not
--

 # Project Instructions

 ## Part 0 - Starter Code

-- [ ] Start by cloning the existing code and get it running on your computer.
-Make sure to start a new branch for your project [Cristina's example with hard data](https://github.com/Yosolita1978/week8Game)
+- [ ] Start by starting a new branch in your techtonica-assignments repo and forking the Techtonica template made with Vite.
+[Techtonica template here](https://github.com/Techtonica/curriculum/tree/main/projects/2023TemplateWithVite)

 ### For the Backend